 If honey blonde is the shade every woman tries to go in time for summer, light red is the same Holy Grail shade for redheads.
 Like copper, light red falls on the very warm side of the color family.
 However, this color is far more blonde-influenced than copper, edging very close to strawberry blonde.

 If your complexion leans toward the warm side, choose a shade of red hair specifically formulated to make you look like a bronzed goddess.
-That perfect color is undoubtedly copper, a fiery mix of orange and blonde notes with an undertone of orangey red.
+That perfect color is undoubtedly burnt sienna, a fiery mix of orange and blonde notes with an undertone of orangey red.

 Red hair—particularly the shades that incorporate blonde—is an incredibly summery look.
 Strawberry is certainly one of those beach-ready shades.
 The brighter, blonder version of copper looks lovely alongside a light tan.